gtax0415-max/taxonomy/federal/income/capital-gains/home-sale.md

 - EITHER spouse must meet the OWNERSHIP test
 - BOTH spouses must independently meet the USE test
 If one spouse moved in recently and fails the use test, the couple is limited to $250,000.
 Waiting until both spouses clear 24 months of use can be worth $250,000 of exclusion.
+## Surviving spouse — the $500,000 stays available for two years
+An unmarried surviving spouse may still use the FULL $500,000 exclusion if:
+- The sale occurs NO LATER THAN 2 YEARS after the date of the spouse's death, AND
+- The taxpayer has NOT remarried as of the sale date, AND
+- The ownership and use tests were met IMMEDIATELY BEFORE the death — that is, the couple would have qualified for $500,000 had they sold together
+This is IRC Section 121(b)(4).
+Without it, a widow or widower selling the family home would drop to $250,000 the year after the death.
+The two-year window runs from the DATE OF DEATH, not from the end of that tax year, so timing a sale matters.
+Related: federal/filing-status/qualifying-surviving-spouse.md, which has its own two-year window measured differently
 ## The two-year frequency limit
 You cannot use the exclusion if you already used it on another home sale within the TWO YEARS before this sale.
 The clock runs sale to sale, not by calendar year.
 ## Partial exclusion